mont127/CheeseInstallation/README.md

 # Third-Party Binary Redistribution

 This repository provides a collection of precompiled, unmodified third-party binaries and their dependencies.
 These files are redistributed for convenience only.
+None of those above are my work .

 ## Included Software